The European market potential for certified cocoa

 The largest markets for certified cocoa and chocolate are found in western Europe.
 Countries with strong national sector-wide sustainable cocoa initiatives are interesting for your certified cocoa, as they drive industry demand for sustainable cocoa.
 Countries with high consumer demand for sustainable chocolate offer interesting opportunities as well.
 As such, especially Germany, the Netherlands, Belgium, the United Kingdom, France and Switzerland are interesting markets for certified cocoa.

 The importance of each certification scheme in Europe varies significantly from country to country, as set out below.
-Note that there is currently more certified cocoa produced than sold.
-Therefore always ensure that certification is economically viable for you and that it guarantees long-term relationships with buyers.
+Note that there is currently more certified cocoa being produced than sold, so always ensure that certification is economically viable for you and that it guarantees long-term relationships with buyers.

 The market for Rainforest Alliance-certified cocoa

-Rainforest Alliance (merged with UTZ) has its largest cocoa market in Europe.
+Rainforest Alliance has its largest cocoa market in Europe.
 Europe accounts for over 80% of its licensed supply chain actors.
-Most Rainforest/UTZ-certified cocoa actors are found in Germany, followed by the Netherlands, Belgium, Italy and the United Kingdom.
+Most Rainforest Alliance-certified cocoa actors are found in Germany, followed by the Netherlands, Italy, Belgium and the United Kingdom.
 The latter three countries showed the highest growth in numbers of newly certified supply chain actors in 2018.
 France is also a relatively large market for Rainforest Alliance.

 The market for Fairtrade-certified cocoa

-Germany follows as the largest Fairtrade market in Europe.
-About 12% of total German cocoa imports were Fairtrade-certified in 2018.
-The market for Fairtrade cocoa in Germany is expected to keep growing in coming years, partly driven by the agreement in 2018 of to only use Fairtrade-certified cocoa beans for its private label chocolate products.
+Germany follows as the second-largest Fairtrade market in Europe.
+About 17% of total German cocoa imports were Fairtrade certified in 2019.
+The market for Fairtrade cocoa in Germany is expected to keep growing in the coming years, partly driven by the agreement in 2018 of REWE to only use Fairtrade-certified cocoa beans for its private label chocolate products.

 The market for organic-certified cocoa